jsommers/switchyard/examples/README.rst

 Examples
 ********

 This folder contains a few different examples of Switchyard user code, as described below.
 Sample exercises intended for classroom use can be found in the ``exercises`` folder.
+For further details and explanation of various API calls in the examples below, please refer to the documentation.
 For additional instructor materials (including exercises, full tests, etc.), please email jsommers@colgate.edu.

 Basic send/receive examples
 ---------------------------